This post may contain affiliate links and we may earn a commission. Learn more

 As this is a new feature, it is somewhat limited in the variety of sports and streaming services it currently supports, with Roku explaining that more will be added over time.
 For now, Roku users can expect to see baseball, basketball, football, hockey, and soccer from DirecTV Stream, fuboTV, Sling TV, as well as from Fox Sports, Paramount Plus, Peacock, Prime Video, and The Roku Channel, among others.
 For those with an over-the-air antenna connected to a Roku TV, they can also expect to see information and easier access to local games as well.

-John started Streaming Better to help consumers navigate the live TV streaming and subscription service landscape.
-John has been editing and writing about technology and streaming for online publications since 2014, and believes the best streaming approach is to rotate between services as needed.
+John Finn is the Editor of Streaming Better, a platform created to help consumers navigate the complicated live TV streaming and subscription service market.
+John has been covering technology and streaming for online publications since 2014.

 Streaming can be frustrating but please be respectful and avoid personal information.
 All comments are moderated according to our comment policy.